 Aerial photographs record the buried remains of prehistoric funerary monuments visible as cropmarks in the arable fields along the Avon streams in the south east of the vale.
 Later prehistoric or Roman settlements are revealed in the same way, on the northern and south-eastern edges of the vale showing us where farming communities lived and worked over 2,000 years ago.

 The Vale of Pewsey

-Also common along much of the riverside and possibly obscuring earlier sites are the earthworks of post-medieval water meadows.
+Along most of the streams in the Vale, there were post-medieval water meadows.
 These are a series of channels dug to allow the meadows to be flooded and then drained of water.
 This flooding encouraged early grass growth at the start of the year and provided good hay harvests for the flocks in winter.

 For further information on a project or any other aspect of the work of the Aerial Survey team please contact us via email using the link above.